 Young Entrepreneur Council (YEC) is an invite-only organization comprised of the world’s most promising young entrepreneurs.
 In partnership with Citi, YEC recently launched BusinessCollective, a free virtual mentorship program that helps millions of entrepreneurs start and grow businesses.

 There is a new category of websites, as far as Google is concerned, and it’s got its own set of rules.
-If your website solicits any personal information, uses monetary transactions, or offers any type of major life advice – like legal, medical, or financial – you’ll want to listen up.
+If your website solicits any personal information, uses monetary transactions, or offers any type of major life advice – like legal, medical, educational, health, or financial – you’ll want to listen up.

 This article originally appeared on SmartInsights.